JPalounek/TorchSharp-Blackwell/README.md

   > .NET 6, e.g. .NET SDK version `6.0.100-preview.5.21302.13` or greater.

 * `libtorch-cuda-12.1-win-x64` (CPU/CUDA 12.1, Windows)

+* `libtorch-cuda-12.8-linux-x64` (CPU/CUDA 12.8, Linux) - For RTX5080 GPUs with Blackwell architecture (build from source)

+  > NOTE: Due to the presence of very large native binaries (~6GB), using the `libtorch-cuda-12.8-linux-x64` package requires
+  > .NET 6 or greater.
+This package is Linux-only and specifically optimized for NVIDIA's RTX5080 GPUs.

 Alternatively you can access the LibTorch native binaries via direct reference to existing local native binaries of LibTorch installed through other means (for example, by installing [PyTorch](https://pytorch.org/) using a Python package manager).
 You will have to add an explicit load of the relevant native library, for example: